The Brunei Food Guide [Featuring Ambuyat, The National Dish]

 Ais Kacang

-Ais kacang is like the shaved ice (snow cones) popular in Western countries, only with many more ingredient options.
-In addition to the shaved ice and sweet syrup, ais kacang typically has red beans and grass jelly, along with other options, such as fruit bits, evaporated milk, nuts and corn.
-Available ingredients depend on the vendor you’re buying from.
+Available ingredients depend on the vendor you buy from.
 Ais kacang is very popular in Brunei, Malaysia and Singapore, where you’ll find it sold by street vendors and 5-star restaurants.
-It goes by a different names throughout the region, including Ice Kachang and Air Batu Campur, but you’ll generally see it labeled as “Ais Kacang” in Brunei.
+It goes by various names within the region, including Ice Kachang and Air Batu Campur, but you’ll generally see it labeled as “Ais Kacang” within Brunei.

 Ais kacang is similar to Western “shaved ice”, with more ingredients